sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 %end
 ```

-As we have chosen to use the minimal iso, instead of the Boot or DVD, not all required installation packages will be available.
+Since you have chosen to use the minimal ISO, instead of the Boot or DVD, not all required installation packages are available.

-As Packer relies on VMware Tools to detect the end of the installation, and the `open-vm-tools` package is only available in the AppStream repos, we have to specify to the installation process that we want to use as source both the CD-ROM and this remote repo:
+Since Packer relies on VMware Tools to detect the end of the installation, and the `open-vm-tools` package is only available in the AppStream repository, we have to specify to the installation process that we want to use as source both the CD-ROM and this remote repo:

 !!!
-"Note"
+NOTE "Note"

     If you do not have access to the external repos, you can use either a mirror of the repo, a squid proxy, or the DVD.